NVI/modeling-revisited/README.md

 ==================

 A fresh look on the modeling task of my Viksu essay.
+That is, it attempts to simulate political changes using a faux Potts model on a scale-free network.

 Should now compile again after a major rewrite.
 Takes four command line parameters, all of which are .csv filenames.